 Lab Safety: The chemistry laboratory is a potentially hazardous environment.
-Therefore, all students must follow all of the safety rules given to you in the Carolina safety presentation.
-The students must also follow any specific safety rules listed in the lab manual and any that the instructor may announce.
+Therefore, all students must follow all of the safety rules passed out to you during the safety presentation.
+The students must also follow any specific safety rules listed in the lab manual and any that the instructor may announce during a lab period.
+A student not following the safety rules may be asked to leave the laboratory.

-Safety Rules: These safety rules will be given to you on BlackBoard.
+Safety Rules: These safety rules will be passed out in lab at your high school.
 The safety rules must be followed.
-You will be required to sign a sheet indicating you have read and agree to follow the safety rules before being allowed to perform an experiment.
+Failure to do so can result in you being asked to leave the laboratory.
+You will be required to sign a sheet indicating you have read and agreed to follow the safety rules before being allowed to perform an experiment.